research-ag/hosty-live/README.md

 To build the backend accepts a build command.
 The default is `npm run build` but the user can provide a different one.

-To deploy the assets the backend accepts the relative path to where the assets are after building.
+To deploy the assets the backend accepts the relative path pointing to where the assets are after building.
 The default path is `dist` but the user can provide a different one.

 It is also possible to supply already built assets and to skip the build step entirely.
 To do this, `true` should be entered as the build command.
-If the already build are in the root directory then `./` can be entered as the path.
+If the already built assets are in the root directory then `./` can be entered as the path.

 ### Web2 login

 The web2 backend authenticates users by their II principal.
 This works as follows.
 After II login is complete,
 the frontend creates an ephermal secret and uploads a hash of it to the auth canister.
 For this, the auth canister has one slot to store a blob for each calling principal.
 The frontend establishes a connection to the web2 backend and requests login by providing its principal and the ephemeral secret.
-The web2 backend then hashes the secret and queries that principal's data slot in the auth canister.
+The web2 backend then hashes the secret and queries the principal's data slot in the auth canister.
-If they match then login is created and the web2 backend issues a JWT and returns it to the frontend.
+If they match then login is granted and the web2 backend issues a JWT and returns it to the frontend.

 This process has the advantage that login is performed in a single request from the frontend, just like if email/password were used.
 A challenge-response protocol with a server-generated challenge would be more complicated.